Solar-Helix-Independent-Transport/allianceauth-corpstats-two/README.md

 Is very well documented [here](https://allianceauth.readthedocs.io/en/latest/features/apps/corpstats.html?highlight=corpstats#creating-a-corp-stats)

 ## Contributing
 Make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at https://developers.eveonline.com before submitting any pull requests.

-Todo: Make the readme nicer!
+All bug fixes or features must not include extra superfluous formatting changes.

+## Changes
+1.1.0
+ * Added service activation information
+ * Modified alliance view to show all corpstats visible to a user
+ * updated to django-esi >= 2.0.0b2

+1.0.4
+ * perms fixes